cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Decouple state commitment from storage

-Separation of storage and commitment (by the SMT) will allow to optimize the different components according to their usage and access patterns.
+Separation of storage and commitment (by the SMT) will allow the optimization of different components according to their usage and access patterns.

 SMT will use it's own storage (could use the same database underneath) from the state machine store.
 For every `(key, value)` pair, the SMT will store `hash(key)` in a path (needed to evenly distribute keys in the tree) and `hash(key, value)` in a leaf (to bind the (key, value) pair stored in the `SS`).
 Since we don't know a structure of a value (in particular if it contains the key) we hash both the key and the value in the `SC` leaf.